 Max. power current: 0.57A

 Without doing anything vastly different or new, Renogy offers a decent 10W panel that is light, handy and performs well enough to get small batteries or lamps to work.
 The dark frame brings a modern look, and the MC4 connectors and mounting holes make it easy to mount and connect.

 By going for monocrystalline cells instead of polycrystalline, Renogy keeps the dimensions and weight relatively low.
 The cells are EL tested and perform well even in hot or low irradiance conditions.
 The cost, however, is a major drawback, although the panels come with all the quality components such as anti-reflective glass and a bypass diode.
-At this cost, some additional features such as a reinforced frame would have made the panel more value for money.
+This Renogy 10-watt 12-volt monocrystalline solar panel review covers all the important aspects that help you decide on buying it.

 The standard and universal MC4 connectors make this panel compatible with nearly all appliances or batteries.
 It is, however, important to keep the voltage in mind.
 The panel has a test condition operating voltage of 17.5V, which means all 12V devices can be connected to it.
 Lower-sized versions of Renogy’s battery packs can be charged using the 10W panel and are specified compatible.